SlimeKnights/slimeknights.github.io/faq/tinkers-construct-3.md

 ### How to I craft manyullyn or other nether alloys?

 In order to craft manyullyn, you need to alloy cobalt with molten debris.
-Melting ancient debris and alloying manyullyn, hepatizon, or queens slime requires use of a hotter fuel such as molten blaze in place of lava.
+Melting ancient debris and alloying manyullyn, hepatizon, or queens slime requires use of a hotter fuel such as blazing blood in place of lava.
 For best results, either create a second smeltery or remove all lava from the smeltery.

-### How do I get molten blaze?
+### How do I get blazing blood?

-There are three ways to get molten blaze:
+There are three ways to get blazing blood:

 * Melt a blaze in a smeltery or foundry.
 You can do this either by carrying the blaze with tools such as the piggybackpack, or by building a smeltery or foundry under a spawner.
 Note you cannot have the spawner in the smeltery, it must be outside the structure.
 * Apply the melting modifier to a tool using the recipe shown below, then use it to attack blazes.
-This will cause the tool to fill with molten blaze, which can then be used on a seared tank or a smeltery drain to empty it.
+This will cause the tool to fill with blazing blood, which can then be used on a seared tank or a smeltery drain to empty it.
-* When bartering with piglins, they have a chance to offer a scorched lantern filled with molten blaze.
+* When bartering with piglins, they have a chance to offer a scorched lantern filled with blazing blood.
 This lantern can be emptied into any regular tanks

 ![Melting modifier](/assets/images/docs/melting.png)